Ching367436/reversi/about.md

 # [Play it!](./)

 # What is Reversi ?
-Reversi or Othello is a game, play on  8x8  board grids.
+Reversi or Othello is a strategy board game, play on  8x8  board grids.

 ![Reversi](./imgs/game.png)